Lew Hoad: Professional career: 1957–1973

 In February and March 1964, Hoad played a 16-day 24-match best-of-three sets tour of New Zealand with Laver, Rosewall, and Anderson.
 Hoad and Laver both finished on top with seven wins and five losses, but Hoad won first place with a 3 to 1 head-to-head score against Laver.
 In late September 1964, Hoad and Gonzales played a four match best-of-three sets head-to-head series in Britain, at Brighton, Carlyon Bay (Cornwall), Cardiff (Wales), and Glasgow (Scotland).
 Hoad won at Carlyon Bay and Cardiff, while Gonzales won at Brighton and Glasgow.
-Hoad experienced foot trouble in 1964 and finished in sixth place in the tournament series point system.
-In early 1965, much of his large right toe was removed, and he was only able to play a limited schedule thereafter.
+Hoad finished in sixth place in the tournament series point system.
+In early 1965, half an inch of bone was removed from his right big toe, and he was only able to play a limited schedule thereafter.
 Hoad won his final victories against Laver in January 1966 at White City in Sydney, his home town, defeating him in straight sets, and at Forest Hills, New York in a round robin match in June 1966.

 After the expiration of his seven-year contract on 14 November 1966, Hoad withdrew from competitive play for ten months.
 Hoad and his wife invested in the construction and development of a tennis club resort and a related residential complex in southern Spain.
 He returned unexpectedly to participate in the Wimbledon Pro tournament in late August 1967.